EnZDarkSide/EnZDarkSide/README.md

 - 🌱 I’m currently learning Python and Java just for my own education
 - 💼 I’m pursuing a Bachelor's degree in Computer Engineering;
 - 🤔 I’m looking for help with EpicSpell minecraft plugin
-- 💬 Ask me about everything!
+- 💬 Ask me about anything!

 **Languages and Tools:**